arslanov-artur/career-compare/README.md

 [2-4] and [3-5] = 33% (partial overlap)
 [2-4] and [2-4] = 100% (complete overlap)

-### Salary Similarity Calculate
+### Salary Similarity Calculation

-Then we compare salary ranges (median values) and return "similarity" percentage (src/utils/calculations/salary.ts)
+Then we compare salary ranges (median values) and return the "similarity" percentage (src/utils/calculations/salary.ts)

 50000 and 100000 = 33% similarity
 50000 and 60000 = ~82% similarity
 50000 and 50000 = 100% similarity

-### Match by weight
+### Match by Weight

 **Assumption 2:** weight system is optimal for this task

-Combines experience and salary metric with "weights" (easy to configure for our needs) (src/utils/match/level.match.ts)
+Combines experience and salary metrics with "weights" (easy to configure for our needs) (src/utils/match/level.match.ts)

 **Assumption 3:** Experience weight is a bit more (60%) than salary (40%)

-Match is only happen when "confidence" >= 50%
+Matches only happen when "confidence" >= 50%

 ### Data Validation

-**Assumption 3:** We need to filter unrealistic data Realistic salary range: 60K - 1M
+**Assumption 3:** We need to filter unrealistic data Realistic salary range: $60K - $1M

-**Assumption 4:** Experience range "+" means 5 years
+**Assumption 4:** Experience range "+" means additional 5 years

 **Assumption 5:** Minimum confidence: 50%